 A Major Scale

-The notes of the A Major scale are A, B, C#, D, E, F#, G#, and A. This scale includes three sharps in its key signature.
-Below you will find the written scale of A Major, with the fingers you should use for each note while playing the scale on the piano.
+The notes of the A major scale are A, B, C#, D, E, F#, G#, and A. So sharps are definitely escalating at this point: THREE of them are in this scale’s key signature.
+Find the written scale of A Major below, with, as usual per now, instructions for which fingers to use for each note.

 Famous A Major Song Examples